Jon Gabrus: Career

 Jon Gabrus began performing at the Upright Citizens Brigade Theatre in New York in 2005 and currently performs at the theater in Los Angeles.
 At UCB, he has been a member of the teams Mailer Daemon, fwand, The Law Firm, and Your F'd Up Family.
 His one-person show "Blackout Drunk" also played at the theater.
 He has been a regular panelist for MTV2's Guy Code for five seasons and has played recurring roles on TV shows like Younger, Comedy Bang!
 Bang!, and The Hotwives of Las Vegas.

 In 2015, Gabrus was a contestant on the short internet game show from CollegeHumor “Um, Actually”.
 He also began hosting the podcast High and Mighty on Amir Blumenfeld and Jake Hurwitz's HeadGum network.
 He appears frequently on the podcasts improv4humans and Comedy Bang!
 Bang!
 On the latter, he plays the character of Gino Lombardo, host Scott Aukerman's very thin intern.
 On September 25, 2015, it was reported that Gabrus would co-write a half-hour spy comedy for Fox with Paul Lieberstein and potentially star in the project.

-Personal life

-Gabrus has been with his wife Tiffany Gabrus since they first met each other while attending Marist.
-Together they have a Boston Terrier named Arthur.
-Gabrus is also a well known cannabis advocate.
-The plant has also been in part the inspiration for his podcast High and Mighty with Jon Gabrus.
+In 2022, Gabrus and Adam Pally launched 101 Places to Party Before You Die on TruTV.
+2025, Gabrus launched the Staying Alive podcast, with his co-host, Adam Pally on Smartless Media.